Loic-ally/sokoban/README.md

 ## Installation

-To install and run Pokémon Sokoban, follow these steps:
+To install and run Pokokoban, follow these steps:

 1. **Clone the repository**:
    ```sh